 \section{Abstract}

-Quantifying uncertainty in future climate projections is hindered by the prohibitive computational cost of running physical climate models, which severely limits the availability of training data.
-We propose a data-efficient framework for emulating the internal variability of global climate fields, specifically designed to overcome these sample-size constraints.
+Quantifying uncertainty in climate-model output requires characterizing internal variability, often through large ensembles of physical climate-model runs.
+Since each additional ensemble member is computationally expensive, only limited numbers of replicated fields are typically available under a fixed model configuration and forcing scenario.
+We propose a data-efficient stochastic generator for the internal variability of global climate fields, specifically designed to overcome these sample-size constraints.
+The framework targets the distribution of climate-model output under fixed forcing and model physics.
 Inspired by copula modeling, our approach constructs a highly expressive joint distribution via a composite transformation to a multivariate standard normal space.
 We combine a nonparametric Bayesian transport map for spatial dependence modeling with flexible, spatially varying marginal models, essential for capturing non-Gaussian behavior and heavy-tailed extremes.
 These marginals are defined by a parametric model followed by a semi-parametric B-spline correction to capture complex distributional features.
 The marginal parameters are spatially smoothed using Gaussian-process priors with low-rank approximations, rendering the computational cost linear in the spatial dimension.
-When applied to global log-precipitation-rate fields at more than 50,000 grid locations, our stochastic surrogate achieves high fidelity, accurately quantifying the climate distribution's spatial dependence and marginal characteristics, including the tails.
-Using only 10 training samples, it outperforms a state-of-the-art competitor trained on 80 samples, effectively octupling the computational budget for climate research.
+When applied to global log-precipitation-rate fields under fixed forcing at more than 50,000 grid locations, our stochastic surrogate achieves high fidelity, accurately quantifying the climate distribution's spatial dependence and marginal characteristics, including the tails.
+Using only 10 training fields, it outperforms a state-of-the-art competitor trained on 80 fields, effectively octupling the computational budget for climate research.
 We provide a Python implementation at \url{https://github.com/jobrachem/ppptm}.

 \keywords{Emulating internal climate variability, Gaussian processes, Stochastic surrogate, Non-Gaussian spatial field, Transformation model}